austin-hoover/blog_old/_posts/2021-04-29-authorship_identification.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>It's clear from rotating this plot that the transformed data can be split with a 2D plane.
+<p>It's clear from rotating this plot (it's interactive) that the transformed data can be split with a 2D plane.
 This need not be the transformation used by the SVM — in fact, many transformations can be used — but it clearly demonstrates the idea.
 The linear boundary in the transformed space can then be transformed to a nonlinear boundary in the original space.
 One way to plot this boundary is to make a prediction on a grid of points, then make a contour plot (the boundary is shown in grey).</p>

 </div>
 </div>